whg-training/statistics-course/Genes/practicals/Genes across species/Counting_genes_1.md

 ### How many protein-coding genes are there?

-The above counts all "genes" - however, not all of these code for proteins though.
+The above counts all "genes".
+However, does this mean these are protein coding genes?

 **Question:** How do we count just the protein-coding genes?